 Description

-Acacia Xanthophloea is a medium to large African tree.
-It’s fast-growing but short-lived.
-It can reach 45 feet (13.72 m) to 75 feet (22.86 m) in height.
-It develops a semi spreading vase-like crown (with branching occurring up the trunk).
-Its smooth bark is yellowish to greenish and slightly flaky.
+Acacia xanthophloea is a medium to large African tree.
+It grows quickly but has a relatively short lifespan.
+The tree can reach 45 to 75 feet in height and develops a semi-spreading, vase-like crown with branches that rise along the trunk.
+Its smooth bark appears yellowish to greenish and peels slightly.

-Furthermore, Livestock and wild animals feed on the foliage and the pods.
-The fever tree prefers sandy well-drained soils.
-It develops a deep taproot and is a hardy tree that can tolerate frost.
-In Africa, it’s grown for its wood and for fuel.
-In landscape cultivation, it is a well-shaped decorative tree with feathery foliage and colorful flower clusters.
-Also, consider using it as a street, specimen, or accent tree, it can also serve for boundary planting.
+The fever tree prefers sandy, well-drained soils and develops a deep taproot, making it a hardy species capable of tolerating frost.
+In Africa, people grow it for timber and fuel.
+In landscapes, it serves as a well-shaped decorative tree with feathery foliage and colorful flower clusters.
+You can also use it as a street tree, a specimen, an accent feature, or for boundary plantings.

 Other names: syn.
 Vachellia Xanthophloea